yahoo/TensorFlowOnSpark/README.md

 ## What's TensorFlowOnSpark?

-TensorFlowOnSpark brings scalable deep learning to Hadoop and Spark clusters.
+TensorFlowOnSpark brings scalable deep learning to [Apache Hadoop](http://hadoop.apache.org) and [Apache Spark](http://spark.apache.org) clusters.
 By combining salient features from deep learning framework [TensorFlow](https://www.tensorflow.org) and big-data frameworks Apache Spark and Apache Hadoop, TensorFlowOnSpark enables distributed deep learning on a cluster of GPU and CPU servers.

-TensorFlowOnSpark enables distributed
-[TensorFlow](https://www.tensorflow.org) training and inference on [Apache Spark](http://spark.apache.org) clusters.
+TensorFlowOnSpark enables distributed TensorFlow training and inference on Apache Spark clusters.
 It seeks to minimize the amount of code changes required to run existing TensorFlow programs on a shared grid.
 Its Spark-compatible API helps manage the TensorFlow cluster with the following steps:

 1. **Reservation** - reserves a port for the TensorFlow process on each executor and also starts a listener for data/control messages.
-2. **Startup** - launches the Tensorflow main function on the executors.
+1. **Startup** - launches the Tensorflow main function on the executors.
-3. **Data ingestion**
+1. **Data ingestion**
+  1. **Readers & QueueRunners** - leverages TensorFlow's [Reader](https://www.tensorflow.org/how_tos/reading_data/#reading_from_files) mechanism to read data files directly from HDFS.
   1. **Feeding** - sends Spark RDD data into the TensorFlow nodes using the [feed_dict](https://www.tensorflow.org/how_tos/reading_data/#feeding) mechanism.
 Note that we leverage the [Hadoop Input/Output Format](https://github.com/tensorflow/ecosystem/tree/master/hadoop) for access to TFRecords on HDFS.
-  2. **Readers & QueueRunners** - leverages TensorFlow's [Reader](https://www.tensorflow.org/how_tos/reading_data/#reading_from_files) mechanism to read data files directly from HDFS.
-4. **Shutdown** - shuts down the Tensorflow workers and PS nodes on the executors.
+1. **Shutdown** - shuts down the Tensorflow workers and PS nodes on the executors.

 We have also
 [enhanced](https://github.com/yahoo/tensorflow/tree/yahoo) TensorFlow